SET to list Sri panwa Hospitality REIT on December 23

 Charn Issara REIT Management Chairman Vorasit Issara said that SRIPANWA had invested in the freehold rights in real estate and movable property of the Phase 1 and Phase 2 of Sri panwa hotel projects, a top luxury hotel in Phuket.
 Sri panwa hotel is situated on a private beach at the tip of Cape Panwa peninsula.
 The hotel is famous among both Thai and international travelers for its luxurious amenities and superior hospitality.

-SRIPANWA's three major unit holders are Charn Issara Group (30.54 percent), Social Security Office (22.26 percent) and Dhipaya Life Assurance pcl.
-(1.14 percent).
+SRIPANWA's three major unit holders are Charn Issara Group (30.54 percent), Social Security Office (22.26 percent) and Thaisri Insurance plc.
+(1.22 percent).
 SRIPANWA's dividend policy is to pay no less than 90 percent of adjusted net profit of its financial year.

 For more information on SRIPANWA, please see the company's prospectus at the Securities and Exchange Commission's website at www.sec.or.th and the trust's general information atwww.cireit.com, as well as www.set.or.th.